qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

 Write the last part of your test first: start with the expectation (or the assert) and write the test bottom-up.

-Starting the test at the end might feel strange, as you may be inclined to write your test from top to bottom, from set-up, through invocation of production code, to expectation.
-This may feel the wrong way around.
+Starting the test at the end, where the expectation (or assert) is may feel strange.
+You may be inclined to write your test from top to bottom, from set-up, through invocation of production code, to expectation.
+Starting with the expectation may feel the wrong way around.

 ![start with the expectation, person holding a finish flag](/attachments/blogposts/2021/tdd/start-at-expectation.jpg) {: class="post-image post-image-50" }